Regime 40 & 42 – the ‘barcode’ method

 What will it cost?

-Naturally it is more expensive than standard export customs procedures.
-It also depends on the nature of the goods being exported.
-If you would like to know more, the best way is to contact our team who can explain in more details, as well as provide costs for specific cases.
+One would be forgiven for thinking that it is more expensive than standard export customs procedures.
+In the majority of cases there is actually a cost saving.
+So why not contact our team who can explain in more detail, as well as provide costs for specific cases.

 Services